phillipberndt/android-bionic-hosts-proposal/README.md

-# Proposal for a Lookup-friendly hosts file format
+# Proposal to speed up /etc/hosts lookup

 ## Synopsis
 Android's `/etc/hosts` files can become quite large on some systems,